Skip to content

 Anmeldung (pronounced AHN-mel-dung) is the legal registration of your German address.
 You have 14 days from moving in to do it.
 Without it, you cannot open most bank accounts, sign a long term phone contract, start a regular job, get health insurance, or register as a student.
 It is the first domino that tips over all the others.

 Book an appointment at your local Bürgeramt (Berlin, Hamburg, Düsseldorf) or Kreisverwaltungsreferat / Einwohnermeldeamt (other cities).
-Bring:
+Arrive 5 to 10 minutes early.
+Bring this checklist:

-- Your signed Mietvertrag (rental contract) is useful but not strictly required
+• Signed Mietvertrag (rental contract) — useful corroboration but not always strictly required

-- Marriage certificate (if registering with spouse, apostilled and translated if from India)
+• Marriage certificate — if registering with a spouse, must be apostilled and officially translated to German if issued in India

-- Birth certificates for any children (same apostille + translation rule)
+• Birth certificates for children — same apostille and translation rules

 Walk into the appointment, hand over your stack, answer two or three questions about when you moved in and your religion (you can say "ohne" meaning none; this matters because the Kirchensteuer church tax is collected automatically if you declare Christian).